knights-lab/LMdist/README.md

 LMdist is an unsupervised algorithm for correcting oversaturated pairwise distance and dissimilarity measures.
 Compatible with any pairwise beta diversity measure, LMdist will uncover underlying environmental gradients and resolve arches/horseshoes in ordination.

 ## Installation

 As of now, the functions for using LMdist exist as R [^1] source code here on GitHub.
-To get started, download the source code file 'lib/lmdist_source.r' and place this file in the desired location on your machine.
+To get started, download the source code file `lib/lmdist_source.r` and place this file in the desired location on your machine.

 [^1]: The source code was made using R 4.3.1, other versions of R may be incompatible.
-To check your R version, enter 'R.version' in the console.
+To check your R version, enter `R.version` in the console.

 ## Usage